 Applications are to be submitted through the appropriate Faculty Office or University Research Centre Business Manager.
 For applications including investigators based in both Faculties and University Research Centres, the lead investigator must make a decision through which unit to submit in consultation with their co-investigators.
 All applications must be approved by the relevant Faculty Executive Dean or University Research Centre Director.

-Applications will then be ranked before being sent onto the Research Office for a final funding decision by the Selection Committee.
+Applications will then be ranked before being sent onto the Office of Research Services and Graduate Studies for a final funding decision by the Selection Committee.
 The Selection Committee will comprise the DVC (Research, Development & Industry) and selected members of the Research Committee.

 The following considerations will be included as part of the review process:

 1. How are applications aligned to the Charles Sturt University Research Narrative?

 2. Are applications directly related to or stemming from projects that are externally funded?